GrantSparks/grafton/docs/oauth.md

         [grafton_auth_url]?response_type=code&client_id=[client_id]&scope=[scope]&state=xyz123&redirect_uri=https%3A%2F%2Fchat.openai.com%2Faip%2F[plugin_id]%2Foauth%2Fcallback

+2. The authorization endpoint returns a web page with login buttons for each of the supported upstream providers.
+The user presses the button for their desired upstream provider which submits a POST request to the grafton-server's /login/:provider handler.

-2.  **Upstream Provider Redirection**: `grafton-server` validates the request, creates a state parameter for CSRF protection, and redirects users to the upstream provider for authorization.
-The client's downstream redirect_uri is stored in the session to be used later amd the grafton-server's upstream callback endpoint (/oauth/callback) is used as the redirect_uri for the upstream provider.
+3.  **Upstream Provider Redirection**: `grafton-server`'s /login/:provider handler validates the request, creates a state parameter for CSRF protection, and redirects users to the upstream provider for authorization.
+The client's downstream redirect_uri is stored in the session to be used later amd the grafton-server's upstream callback endpoint (/oauth/:provider/callback) is used as the redirect_uri for the upstream provider.

-3.  **Authorization Code Exchange**: The upstream provider redirects to the `grafton-server` callback with an authorization code. `grafton-server` verifies the state and returns the authorization code and state to the DC's downstream callback redirect_uri.
+4.  **Authorization Code Exchange**: The upstream provider redirects to the `grafton-server` callback with an authorization code. `grafton-server` verifies the state and returns the authorization code and state to the DC's downstream callback redirect_uri.

-4.  **Token Exchange**: The DC makes a request to exchange the code for access/refresh tokens grafton-server initiates a session.
+5.  **Token Exchange**: The DC makes a request to exchange the code for access/refresh tokens grafton-server initiates a session.
 While the session is usually expected to be identified by a bearer token on each request, the api server could also use session cookies if the DC also supports persistent client cookie jars.

         OpenAI specific example.
 ChatGPT will complete the OAuth flow by making a POST request to the authorization_url with content type authorization_content_type and parameters
         {